Sunwood-ai-labs/AMATERASU/docs/README.en.md

 >This repository leverages [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage).
 Approximately 90% of the release notes, README, and commit messages are generated using [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage) and [claude.ai](https://claude.ai/).

 >[!NOTE]
 >AMATERASU is the successor project to [MOA](https://github.com/Sunwood-ai-labs/MOA).
-It has evolved to run each AI service as an independent EC2 instance using Docker Compose, allowing for easy deployment with Terraform.
+It has evolved to run each AI service as an independent EC2 instance using Docker Compose, and deployment is simplified using Terraform.

 ## 🚀 Project Overview